Mary Lake Nature SanctuaryNature's Protector

 Map showing waterways & Riparian setbacks

 Protects a Watershed

-The property is in the 13,000 year old Millstream Creek Watershed which begins in the Gowlland Tod range and flows 18 km through many communities on it’s way to Esquimalt Harbour, near the town of View Royal and the City of Victoria, B.C.
+The property is in the 13,000 year old Millstream Creek Watershed which begins in the Gowlland Tod range and flows 18 km through four communities on it’s way to Esquimalt Harbour, near the town of View Royal and the City of Victoria, B.C.